maisunmonowar/bitrot/README.md

 ```
 melt.sh foo.bar.frozen > foo_recovered.bar
 ```

+# Scan and update file hash

+# Add files to delete list

+# Delete the files which are in the 'list'

 # Limitation
 Copying pasting the 3 files everytime is a hassle.
 I'm working on something better.